John Thomas Ferguson

 John Thomas Ferguson (born December 21, 1941) is a Canadian real estate developer.
 He served as Chancellor of the University of Alberta from 2000 to 2004.

 Ferguson attended the University of Alberta and earned a Bachelor of Commerce degree in 1964.
 He worked as a chartered accountant and for an oil and gas company as treasurer and vice president.
 He founded Princeton Developments Ltd in 1975, a real estate development firm and "world leader in cold-weather climate property development".
 Ferguson was the Chairman of the University of Alberta Board of Governors from 1994 to 1997.

+He received an honorary degree from the University of Alberta in 1998, and was appointed as a Member of the Order of Canada in 2011.